 - 5-7 large sweet Apples peeled and thickly sliced to yield 8 cups (see Notes for apple varieties)

 - ½ cup Dried Cranberries (apple juice sweetened if available, usually at stores like Whole Foods)

-- ½ cup Walnuts, chopped
+- ½ cup chopped Walnuts

 - 1 cup Granulated Sugar

-- 1 teaspoon Cinnamon
+- 1 teaspoon ground Cinnamon

 - ½ teaspoon Nutmeg

-- ½-3/4 teaspoon Mild Chile Powder
+- ½-3/4 teaspoon Mild Chile Powder optional

-- 1/3 cup (5 1/3 tablespoons) unsalted Butter, cold
+- 1/3 cup (5 1/3 tablespoons) cold Unsalted Butter

 - Preheat oven to 400 degrees.

 - In a large bowl combine the sliced apples, lemon juice, cranberries, walnuts, ½ cup of the sugar, and the spices.
-Mix well by hand to combine.
-Place into a 9-inch by 9-inch square pan.
+Mix well by to coat the apples.